idekov-hf/DrinkMenuApp/README.md

 # DrinkMenuApp

-App that displays a list of products, their title, descriptions and price and an image as well.
-Information is stored on Firebase.
+App that displays a list of products (drink title, descriptions, price and an image).
+Product information is stored on Firebase.